killerj012/asteria-2.0/README.md

 'Idle' States: If any threads but the main game thread haven't been recieving any activity for a certain amount of time they'll automatically terminate themselves and wait for new work without eating up resources.
 This allows more resources to be dedicated to the threads that do currently have work to carry out.

+How can I help?

+Submit pull requests and report issues as needed.
+Any help is greatly appriciated so thank you in advance if you do choose to help!